 – 56 women in emergency accommodation receiving partner follow-up for mental and physical health, with a total of 1731 beneficiaries.

 Role of the ENGIE Foundation

-The Foundation is a long-standing partner of Samu Social de Paris (since 1994) and has supported the bus project since its launch in 2014.
-In 2017, the Foundation’s support enabled the purchase of lighter, more mobile vehicles to replace the outdated bus.
-In the same year, the Foundation decided to renew its commitment for another three years.
+The Foundation has been a long-standing partner of the Paris SAMU Social since 1994.
+It has supported the bus project since it launched in 2014.
+In 2017 for example, the Foundation was able to purchase lighter, more mobile vehicles to replace the outdated bus.
+In the same year, the Foundation opted to renew its undertaking for a further three years.